-Now that we have discussed the current health situation, the next of our Back to School Tips for 2021 is to get to know the Texas Education Agency’s (TEA) reopening guidelines to know what to expect.
+Let’s begin our Back to School Tips for 2022 by getting to know the Texas Education Agency’s (TEA) reopening guidelines to know what to expect.
 According to the Texas Education Agency (TEA) new COVID-19 health guidance :

-- Children are not required to wear facemasks (this is entirely optional)
+- Children and staff are not required to wear facemasks (this is entirely optional)

 - Texas schools are not required to inform parents of positive COVID cases (contact tracing)

-- They are required to notify the Texas Department of State Health Services authorities
+- They are required to notify it’s local health department

-In other words, although children that had been exposed to the virus experienced “low transmission rates”, the data was derived from previous COVID-19 variants and not the Delta.
+As we await the official announcement from the CDC, we would like to recap that children that had been exposed to the virus experienced “low transmission rates”, the data was derived from previous COVID-19 variants.
 As children tend to be either asymptomatic or very mild symptoms, they are still potential transmitters of the virus and can endanger those who have not been vaccinated.
-For this reason, the most important of our Back to School Tips for 2021 are for parents to take the necessary steps to help prevent and protect their children and their communities.
+For this reason, the most important of our Back to School Tips for 2022 are for parents to take the necessary steps to help prevent and protect their children and their communities.